Sandman: Map of Halaal: Publication history

-Pacesetter was founded in 1984 by ex-employees of TSR, who immediately released three role-playing games markedly different from anything TSR had published: Chill, a horror RPG; Star Ace, a science fiction RPG; and Timemaster, a multi-genre time travel RPG.
+Pacesetter was founded in 1984 by ex-employees of TSR, who immediately released three role-playing games markedly different from anything TSR had published: Chill, a horror RPG; Star Ace, a science fiction RPG; and Time Master, a multi-genre time travel RPG.
 All of these games used the same system of rules, making it easy for players to switch between the games.

 The following year, Carl Smith announced that Pacesetter was working on a "totally new concept in gaming", which he called the "instant adventure roleplaying game."
 Pacesetter subsequently released Sandman: Map of Halaal, a boxed set designed by Mark Acres and Andria Hayday, with a cover by David Martin, and announced that two more Sandman products would be published; the mystery presented in Map of Halaal would be revealed in the third and final installment.

 As a promotion, Pacesetter offered a prize of $10,000 for the first person to correctly guess the identity of their mystery character before the third installment was published.
 This prize was never claimed.
 Pacesetter had been chronically underfunded from the start, and shortly after the first installment of Sandman was published, the company folded.

 The rights to all of Pacesetter's games were acquired by 54° 40' Orphyte, who in 2012, sold Sandman to Goblinoid Games, who added it to their new Pacesetter product line and released Sandman as a PDF.